Jean Oury

 Jean Oury (5 March 1924 – 15 May 2014) was a French psychiatrist and psychoanalyst who helped found the school of institutional psychotherapy.

-He was the founder and director of the psychiatric hospital La Borde clinic at Cour-Cheverny, France where he worked until he died.
-He was a member of the Freudian School of Paris, founded by Jacques Lacan from inception until its dissolution.
+He was the founder and director of the La Borde Clinic, a psychiatric clinic in Cour-Cheverny, where he worked until his death.
+He was a member of the École Freudienne de Paris, founded by Jacques Lacan, from inception until its dissolution.
 His brother, Fernand Oury, founded the school of institutional pedagogy.